heapwolf/cxx-http/README.md

 A very fast, simple URL shortener service using leveldb and libuv.

+Just for fun.
 Without any real statistical significance, here are some quick averages.
+Also, Redirector uses about `400KB` of memory compared to Node.js' `10-15MB`.

 ### Redirector
 ```